hjani68/go-app/README.md

 **Map**

-How to use map using key value pair.
+How to use map using key value pair

 Delete map using index